Asian art: Lao art

 Laotian art includes ceramics, Lao Buddhist sculpture, and Lao music.

 Lao Buddhist sculptures were created in a large variety of material including gold, silver, and, most often, bronze.
 Brick-and-mortar was also a medium used for colossal images, most famous of these is the image of Phya Vat (16th century) in Vientiane, although a renovation completely altered the appearance of the sculpture, and it no longer resembles a Lao Buddha.
 Wood is popular for small, votive Buddhist images that are often left in caves.
 Wood is also very common for large, life-size standing images of the Buddha.
 The most famous two sculptures carved in semi-precious stone are the Phra Keo (The Emerald Buddha) and the Phra Phuttha Butsavarat.
 The Phra Keo, which is probably of Xieng Sen (Chiang Saen) origin, is carved from a solid block of jade.
 It rested in Vientiane for two hundred years before the Siamese carried it away as booty in the late 18th century.
 Today it serves as the palladium of the Kingdom of Thailand, and resides at the Grand Palace in Bangkok.
 The Phra Phuttha Butsavarat, like the Phra Keo, is also enshrined in its own chapel at the Grand Palace in Bangkok.
 Before the Siamese seized it in the early 19th century, this crystal image was the palladium of the Lao kingdom of Champassack.

-Many beautiful Lao Buddhist sculptures are carved right into the Pak Ou caves.
-Near Pak Ou (mouth of the Ou river) the Tham Ting (lower cave) and the Tham Theung (upper cave) are near Luang Prabang, Laos.
-They are a magnificent group of caves that are only accessible by boat, about two hours upstream from the center of Luang Prabang, and have recently become more well-known and frequented by tourists.
-The caves are noted for their impressive Buddhist and Lao style sculptures carved into the cave walls, and hundreds of discarded Buddhist figures laid out over the floors and wall shelves.
-They were put there as their owners did not wish to destroy them, so a difficult journey is made to the caves to place their unwanted statues there.
+Many Lao Buddhist sculptures are carved right into the Pak Ou caves.
+The Tham Ting (lower cave) and the Tham Theung (upper cave) are located on Pak Ou (mouth of the Ou river) near Luang Prabang, Laos.
+They are a group of caves only accessible by boat, about two hours upstream from the center of Luang Prabang, and have recently become more well-known and frequented by tourists.
+The caves are noted for their Buddhist and Lao style sculptures carved into the cave walls, and hundreds of discarded Buddhist figures laid out over the floors and wall shelves.
+These discarded statues were left by their owners who did not wish to destroy them.